kaBeech/tensort/README.md

     <figcaption><i>
         Read on for the full data, or
         <a href="#comparing-it-all">
-            click here to jump ahead to the spoilers
+            click here to jump to the comparison section for spoilers
         </a>
     </i></figcaption>
 </figure>